kotolex/checking/README.md

 #!python
 from checking import *

-# Create data-provider
-DATA_FILE('files/data.txt', provider_name='provider') # file at <module folder>/files/data.txt
+DATA_FILE('files/data.txt', provider_name='provider')   # Use the file located at <module folder>/files/data.txt

 @test(data_provider='provider')
 def try_prov(it):
     print(it)
     is_true(it)
 ```
-In that case file will be read line by line lazily, if no file found - exception will be raised!

-If you need all lines be transform in some way, you can use mapping function for that.
-For example deleting trailing \n
-at line end:
+The helper lazy-loads specified data file line by line.
+Raises ValueError if the file is not found.
+Also, you can transform all of the lines before feeding them into the test,
+for example delete trailing newlines at the end of each line:

 ```
 #!python
 from checking import *

-# Create data-provider
-DATA_FILE('files/data.txt', provider_name='provider', map_function=str.rstrip) # use rstrip() of str to transform
+DATA_FILE('files/data.txt', provider_name='provider', map_function=str.rstrip)   # Feed each line through str.rstrip()

 @test(data_provider='provider')
 def try_prov(it):
     is_true(it)
 ```

-If you not specify name for data_file, then file_path will be used for it.
-For example, it is valid use:
+If you don't specify provider_name for the DATA_FILE helper, file_path will be used:

 ```
 #!python
 from checking import *

-# Create data-provider
-DATA_FILE('data.txt') # file at module folder, no name for it
+DATA_FILE('data.txt')   # Use text file located at the module folder.
+Note, that no provider_name is specified.

-@test(data_provider='data.txt') # use file name to find provider def try_prov(it):
+@test(data_provider='data.txt')   # Use the specified file_name parameter for provider lookup def try_prov(it):
     is_true(it)
 ```

-If you gonna use provider more than once in your test-suite and do not want to get its data from resource of some
-kind (database, filesystem, http-request etc.), you can use parameter ``cached=True``.
-In that case, provider get all
-data only once at first run and stores it in memory for all other tests to run.
-But make sure you not get too much
+If your test suite uses a data provider more than once, you might want to avoid the IO overhead,
+if this provider fetches the data from some external source (database, file system, http request etc.).
+You can use the `cached` parameter to force the provider to fetch the data only once and store it into memory.
+Please, be vary of the memory consumption, because the cache persists until the whole suite is done running.
+Also, be careful when using the cache when running tests in parallel.

-memory for your data and be smart when use it in parallel mode.
-DATA_FILE can use this parameter too.
+DATA_FILE helper can use this parameter too.

 ```
 #!python
 from checking import *

-DATA_FILE('data.csv', provider_name='csv', cached=True) # Reads file only once and stores all values
+DATA_FILE('data.csv', provider_name='csv', cached=True)   # Enable caching

-@test(data_provider='csv') # Here comes data from file def check_one(it):
+@test(data_provider='csv')   # First provider use -- data is fetched from the file and stored into memory def check_one(it):
     not_none(it)

-@test(data_provider='csv') # Here comes cached data, no attempts to read file again! def check_two(it):
+@test(data_provider='csv')   # Second use -- no file reads, cached data is used def check_two(it):
     not_none(it)

 if __name__ == '__main__':
     start(0)
 ```

-When you need to provide data from simple one-liner like string, list comprehension or generator expression,
+If your provider is a simple one-liner (string, list comprehension, generator expression, etc.),
-you don't need to write function, just use syntactic-sugar CONTAINER
+you can use the CONTAINER helper function to avoid full function definition boilerplate:

 ```
 #!python
 from checking import *

-CONTAINER([e for e in range(10)], name='range') # Provide data from list, name is 'range'
+CONTAINER([e for e in range(10)], name='range')   # Provide data from a listcomp, set provider name to 'range'

 @test(data_provider='range')
 def try_container(it):
     is_true(it in range(10))
 ```

+'name' parameter is optional, 'container' is used by default,
-If no name specified, the 'container' name will be used.
-But it is strongly recommended to use unique name here!
+but it's strongly recommended to use a unique name:

 ```
 #!python
 from checking import *

-CONTAINER((e for e in range(10))) # Provide data from generator
+CONTAINER((e for e in range(10)))   # Provide data from a genexp

 @test(data_provider='container')
 def try_container(it):
     is_true(it in range(10))
 ```

-**Important!** You can use DATA_FILE or CONTAINER only at the module global scope, but not at fixtures or tests!
+**Important!** You must define DATA_FILE or CONTAINER providers at the module scope, not in the fixtures and tests.

-## Test Parameters
+### Test Parameters ###

-Test is a function that marked with @test annotation, you can manage them with bunch of parameters:
+You can manage the test execution mode by passing a number of parameters to the @test decorator:

-**enabled** (bool) - if it is False then test will not be run, and all other parameters ignored.
-By default enabled = True
+**enabled** (bool) - if set to False, the test will be skipped, all other parameters are ignored.
+By default set to True.

-**name** (str) - name of the test, if not specify the function name will be used
+**name** (str) - the name of the test.
+Is bound to the the decorated function name if not specified.

 **description** (str) - test description.
-If absent, will be taken from function docs.
-If both description and function
+If absent, the test function docstring is used.
+If both description and docstring are present, description takes precedence.
-    doc exists, description wins.

-**data_provider** (str) - name of the provider to use with test.
-If specified, test should have one argument,
+**data_provider** (str) - the name of the data provider to use with the test.
+If specified, the test function must take one argument to be fed with the data from the provider.
-to get values from provider.
-If no providers found with that name then exception will raise!
+Raises UnknownProviderName if no providers with the specified name found.

-**retries** (int) - how many times to run the test if it is failed.
+**retries** (int) - the number of times to run the failing test.
 If test does not fail, no more runs attempted.
-By defaut it is 1
+By default set to 1.

-**groups** (Tuple[str]) - tuple of group names test belongs to, each test is a part of a some group, by default group is the module name, where test places
+**groups** (Tuple[str]) - a tuple of strings, representing the test group names a test is a part of.
+All tests belong to some test group, the default group holds all tests from the current module and is named after the module.
-It is the way to manage and collect tests to any groups.
+Use this parameter to manage test execution groups.

-**priority** (int) - priority of the test, by default it is 0.
-The higher value means that test will execute later.
+**priority** (int) - test priority.
+The higher the value the later the test will be executed.
-Priority is a way to run tests in some order.
+Use this parameter to fine tune test run order.
+By default set to 0.

-**timeout** (int) - amount of time to wait test ends.
-If time is over, thread of the test will be interrupted and test will be mark as broken.
+**timeout** (int) - amount of time to wait for the test to end.
-Should be used carefully because of potential memory leaks!
+If the time runs out, the thread running the test is terminated and the test is marked as "broken".
+Use sparingly due to potential memory leaks.

-**only_if** (Callable[None, bool]) - function which will be run before the test, and should return bool.
-Test will be execute only then if function returns 'True'!
+**only_if** (Callable[None, bool]) - boolean predicate, which is evaluated before the test execution.
+The test will be executed only if the predicate evaluates to True.
-It is a way to make condition for some test, for instance, run only if the OS is Linux.
+Use this parameter for conditional test execution e.g. run only if the OS is Linux, etc.

 ## Fixtures